leloulight/csci71-FinalProject/README.md

 **Acceptance Criteria :**
 * I can select specific users and share categories (and their respective list items) with those users.
 * Selected users can view and edit those categories and items.

 ---
+##### **Story Title: Assign list items to other users**
+**Estimate :** 3
+As Sarah the Big Splash event organizer, I want to be able to assign list items to myself and my team members so that every person with appropriate permissions can work on those items.

+**Acceptance Criteria :**
+* System allows me to grant permissions to specific users to work on list items.
+* System allows me to select other users and assign my own list items to them.
+* Other users see a view of tasks I’ve assigned to them.

+---
 ##### **Story Title: Create team calendar visual**